Ella22011/NewRobotRest/README.md

 # GROUP 16
 ### Ella Heikkinen
 - Made buttons for slowing down and speeding up
+- Added a function that shows settings history

 ### Niklas Salmi
 - Add what you did